AleAyotte/Renal_classification/README.md

  ```
 .
 ├── Classification
+│   ├── ArgParser.py                # ArgParser used by all Main files.
 │   │── comet_api_key.txt           # Contain the needed api key to use comet.ml
+│   ├── Constant.py                 # Several class of constant and enum.
 │   │
-│   ├── Data_manager                # Dataset and data visualisation related files
+│   ├── Data_manager                # Dataset and data visualisation related files.
-│   │   ├── DataAugView2D.py        # Visualisation of the data augmentation on 2D images
+│   │   ├── DataAugView2D.py        # Visualisation of the data augmentation on 2D images.
-│   │   ├── DataAugView3D.py        # Visualisation of the data augmentation on 3D images
+│   │   ├── DataAugView3D.py        # Visualisation of the data augmentation on 3D images.
-│   │   ├── DatasetBuilder.py       # Build and split the training, validation and testing set
+│   │   ├── DatasetBuilder.py       # Build and split the training, validation and testing set.
-│   │   └── RenalDataset.py         # RenalDataset class
+│   │   └── RenalDataset.py         # RenalDataset class.
 │   │
+│   ├── Model                       # Neural network model related files.
+│   │   ├── Block.py                # Commun ResNet, PreResNet and Attention block.
+│   │   ├── CapsNet2D.py            # CapsNet2D class.
+│   │   ├── CapsuleBlock.py         # CapsNet related block and function.
+│   │   ├── HardSharedResNet.py     # HardSharing ResNet3D class.
+│   │   ├── Module.py               # Commun module used to build NeuralNetwork.
+│   │   ├── MTAN.py                 # The MTAN class (MultiTask Attention Network).
+│   │   ├── NeuralNet.py            # Abstract class of all neural network classes (except ResNet2D).
-│   ├── Main_ResNet2D.py            # The main script for the experimentation on the ResNet2D
+│   │   ├── ResNet_2D.py            # ResNet2D model class.
+│   │   ├── ResNet.py               # ResNet3D class.
+│   │   └── SharedNet.py            # SharedNet model class.
 │   │
-│   ├── Model                       # Neural network model related files
+│   ├── MtanMain.py                 # Main script for experimentation on the Mtan.
-│   │   ├── Block.py                # Commun ResNet, PreResNet and CapsNet block
+│   ├── MultiTaskMain.py            # Main script for experimentation on the Hard-Sharing ResNet3D.
-│   │   ├── HardSharedResNet.py     # HardSharing ResNet3D class
+│   ├── SharedNetMain.py            # Main script for experimentation on the SharedNet.
-│   │   ├── Module.py               # Commun module used to build NeuralNetwork
-│   │   ├── NeuralNet.py            # Abstract class of all neural network classes (except ResNet2D)
-│   │   ├── ResNet_2D.py            # ResNet2D model class
+│   ├── STL2DMain.py                # Main script for experimentation on the ResNet2D.
-│   │   ├── ResNet.py               # ResNet ResNet3D classe
+│   ├── STL3DMain.py                # Main script for experimentation on the ResNet3D.
-│   │   └── SharedNet.py            # SharedNet model class
 │   │
-│   ├── MultiTaskMain.py            # Main experimentation on the multi level ResNet3D
+│   ├── Trainer                     # Neural Network training related files.
+│   │   ├── MultiTaskTrainer.py     # Training class for Multi-Task Learning.
-│   ├── SharedNetMain.py            # The main script for the experimentation on the SharedNet
+│   │   ├── SingleTaskTrainer.py    # Training class for Single-Task Learning.
+│   │   ├── Trainer.py              # Abstract class of all trainer classes.
-│   ├── SingleTaskMain.py           # Main experimentation on the ResNet3D
+│   │   └── Utils.py                # Utils function for the trainers.
 │   │
-│   ├── Trainer                     # Neural Network training related files
-│   │   ├── MultiTaskTrainer.py     # Training class for Multi-Task Learning
-│   │   ├── SingleTaskTrainer.py    # Training class for Single-Task Learning
-│   │   ├── Trainer.py              # Abstract class of all trainer classes
-│   │   └── Utils.py                # Utils function for the trainers
-│   │
-│   └── Utils.py                    # Utils function for the main files
+│   └── Utils.py                    # Utils function for the main files.
 │
-├── Normalization                   # Normalization and preprocessing of MRI images
+├── Normalization                   # Normalization and preprocessing of MRI images.
-│   ├── MRI_image.py                # The MRIimage class
+│   ├── MRI_image.py                # The MRIimage class.
-│   ├── Normalize2D.py              # Used to create a h5py dataset of 2D normalized images
+│   ├── Normalize2D.py              # Used to create a h5py dataset of 2D normalized images.
-│   ├── Normalize.py                # Used to normalize the nifti images of a list of patient
+│   ├── Normalize.py                # Used to normalize the nifti images of a list of patient.
-│   ├── Patient.py                  # The Patient class
+│   ├── Patient.py                  # The Patient class.
-│   ├── RoiStats.py                 # Script used to compute statistics about the ROI
+│   ├── RoiStats.py                 # Script used to compute statistics about the ROI.
-│   ├── TransferHeader.py           # Script used to transfer metadata between nifti files
+│   ├── TransferHeader.py           # Script used to transfer metadata between nifti files.
-│   ├── Transfer_in_hdf5.py         # Transfer nifti files and clinical data into hdf5
+│   ├── Transfer_in_hdf5.py         # Transfer nifti files and clinical data into hdf5.
-│   ├── Utils.py                    # Commun and useful function in normalization process
+│   ├── Utils.py                    # Commun and useful function in normalization process.
-│   └── VisualizeNormalization.py   # Script used to visualize the normalization process
+│   └── VisualizeNormalization.py   # Script used to visualize the normalization process.
 │
 └── README.md
  ```